 Species Size group Condition group Reasons for condition Pine (x2) Pinus sp.
-Medium Moderate Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
-Common lime Tilia x europaea Large Good Native species, tree is mature, tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
-Sycamore Large Good Native species, tree is mature, tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
-Cypress Medium Poor Tree canopy is predominately continuous, more than 20% of tree canopy oversailing vegetation beneath.
-Cypress Small Poor Tree canopy is predominately continuous, more than 20% of tree canopy oversailing vegetation beneath.
-Ash Small Moderate Native species, tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
-Western red cedar (x7) Thuja plicata Small Poor Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities Leyland Cypress (x9) Cupressus x leylandii Medium Poor Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities
+(G3 - to be retained) Medium Moderate Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
+Common lime Tilia x europaea (T2 - to be retained)) Large Good Native species, tree is mature, tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
+Sycamore (T1- to be retained) Large Good Native species, tree is mature, tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
+Cypress (T28 - to be removed) Medium Poor Tree canopy is predominately continuous, more than 20% of tree canopy oversailing vegetation beneath.
+Cypress (T19 - to be retained) Small Poor Tree canopy is predominately continuous, more than 20% of tree canopy oversailing vegetation beneath.

-Elm (x4) Ulmus procera Small Moderate Native species, Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities Sycamore (x3) 1 x large, 2 x medium Moderate Native species, Little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath Sycamore (x3) Small Moderate Native species, Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities.
-Unidentified non-native cultivars (x4) Small Moderate Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath Horse chestnut Small Moderate Native species, Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities.
+Ash (T29- to be retained)) Small Moderate Native species, tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath.
+Western red cedar (x7) Thuja plicata (G27 - to be removed) Small Poor Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities Leyland Cypress (x9) Cupressus x leylandii (G25 - to be removed) Medium Poor Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities Elm (x4) Ulmus procera (G26 - to be removed) Small Moderate Native species, Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities Sycamore (x3) (T15, T16, T17) 1 x large, 2 x medium Moderate Native species, Little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath Sycamore (x3 to be removed) Small Moderate Native species, Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities.
+Unidentified non-native cultivars (x4- to be retained) Small Moderate Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities, more than 20% of tree canopy oversailing vegetation beneath Horse chestnut (to be retained) Small Moderate Native species, Tree canopy is predominately continuous, little to no adverse impact on tree health by human activities.

-5.30.
+5.33.
 Outside of the northern Application Site boundary stands a large-sized pollarded sycamore standing approximately 3m high that will require removal to facilitate access to the proposed development.
 It is recommended this trunk is left in-situ within the proposed development to provide deadwood habitat for invertebrates and small mammals.

-5.31.
+5.34.
 Given the high density of non-native species, the trees are considered to be of site value only.